-Although most dog owners do abide by theHarris County leash laws, which are published in each edition of the newsletter, regrettably some owners do not.
+Although most dog owners do abide by theHarris County leash laws, regrettably some owners do not.
 The biggest problem about which the Board receives regular complaints remains owners who let their dogs out without any supervision at all.
 However, there are others who, although not letting their dogs out alone, will let them run free without adequate supervision while walking them around the subdivision.
 This is a major cause for concern to other dog owners who are walking their animals on a leash, only to have them aggressively approached by these unleashed dogs.
 And, of course, we have the unending complaints of owners failing to pick up after their dogs.
 This is a problem all along the dog walking routes, but seems to be particularly bad on corner lots.
 So, once again, those owners who do have dogs are asked to PLEASE be responsible and show respect for your neighbors.
 Thanks for your cooperation.

 Taking Care of Your Grass